Lee-Anne22/Student-Study-Habits---Further-Insights-and-Trends/README.md

 #### <u>Preparation</u>

-The data was prepared by first cleaning then encoding categorical variables.
-The cleaning process consisted of filling missing values with averages and removing any spacing between words.
+The data was first prepared by cleaning which consisted of filling missing values with averages and removing any spacing between words.
+After cleaning, encoding of categorical variables ( ‘part-time job’, ‘diet quality’, ‘internet quality’, and ‘extracurricular activity’) using the Sci-kit Learn ‘StandardScaler’ was implemented.
+These new encoded categories were added to a copy of the csv and saved as ‘student_habits_encoded’.csv which was used for the exploratory data analysis and training the machine models.

 ### Data Exploration and Model Building